mikhailmints/qunity/README.md

 ```
 You should now be able to see the compiled QASM file in `qasm_out/bit0.qasm`.
 You should also be able to see the generated circuit diagram in `diagrams/circuits` and `diagrams/sim_results`.
 All subsequent commands in the instructions should be run inside the Docker container.

-# Step By Step Instructions
+# Step by Step Instructions

 ## Instructions for Reproducing Table 3